Kenny Arnold Passes Away

 TEAMMATES FOR LIFE

 In 1980, Kenny Arnold led the Iowa basketball team to the Final Four.
-But for the last 30+ years, he has been fighting health issues, including a brain tumor and several strokes, which have limited his mobility, robbed him of his ability to speak and left him in a state of chronic pain.
+Then, for the last 30+ years, he faught health issues, including a brain tumor and several strokes, have limited his mobility, robbed him of his ability to speak and left him in a state of chronic pain.

-Arnold’s former Iowa teammates and coaches, and the entire Hawkeye Basketball Family, have stayed in contact with Arnold throughout his medical and financial challenges.
-Today, Arnold’s Hawkeye Basketball Family — his “Teammates For Life” — have dedicated their efforts to help defray his expenses, provide items for him that he may need, as well as provide for others in need in his name through this foundation.
+Arnold's former Iowa teammates and coaches, and the entire Hawkeye Basketball Family stayed in contact with Arnold throughout his medical and financial challenges.
+Today, Arnold's Hawkeye Basketball Family -- his "Teammates For Life" -- have dedicated their efforts to help defray his expenses, provide items for him that he may need, as well as provide for others in need in his name through this foundation.